InScene/essay/docs/guide/convention/GIT_GUIDE.md

 ideal world where it includes just a few commits and every one is meaningful.

-Feature branches are frequently considered as "fat" branches that contain a lot of commit sthat make history unclean and unconcise, for example:
+Feature branches are frequently considered as "fat" branches that contain a lot of commit that make history unclean and unconcise, for example:

 - feat: add new feture
 - fix: something I forgot to do